barbaalba/Parametric-Channel-Estimation-with-Short-Pilots-in-RIS-Assisted-Near-and-Far-Field-Communications/README.md

 - wideAlgTest.m: To generate Figures 8 and 9.
 - AlgTestOptimized.m: To generate Figures 10 and 11.
 It needs  to be configured to correspond to either far-field or near-field scenarios.
 - randomwalkRun.m: To generate Figure 12.
-- AlgTest.m: The main code to test the efficiency and effectiveness of the generic channel estimation algorithm.
-It generates the figures [] and []
 - AzElGraph.m: It plots set of angles that leads to orthogonal beams.
 Figure 3 in the paper.
 - BestCodeBook.m: It plots 3D figure where we understand what is the best initialization angle to generate the code book.
 Figure [] in the paper.
 - MLE.m: It is the function that estimate the channel by assuming that it is approximately far-field.